alirezagoodarzi-g/SeatSync/README.md

 time**.
 Two users click the same seat within milliseconds — only one should get it, cleanly, with no double-booking and no manual cleanup.

-Built with an LLM as a coding partner, but every architectural decision — the Redis locking strategy, the RabbitMQ ack/nack semantics, the Core/ Infrastructure boundary — was made and understood deliberately, not accepted blindly.
+the Redis locking strategy, the RabbitMQ ack/nack semantics, the Core/ Infrastructure boundary — was made and understood deliberately, not accepted blindly.
 See `docs/architecture.md` for the running decision log kept